 EFT can help to relieve the stress of the moment, but if it is a persistent condition, working with a skilled practitioner will help you uncover the triggers behind it and reduce its affect on your life and health.

-To learn how to do the process please fill out the form below and request your copy of EFT: An Explanation and begin to experience the holiday season as it was meant to be – full of peace and joy – contact me, Christine Hunt, to find out how.
+To learn how EFT can help you experience the holiday season as it was meant to be – full of peace and joy – contact me, Christine Hunt, to find out how.

 To your health!